tnsholding/docs.meetingroommap.net/content/en/_index.md

 ## Where should I go next?

 * [Getting Started](/getting-started/): Go to the 'Getting Started' section to get help setting up MeetingRoomMap in your company.
-* [Admin Core tasks](/tasks/): Check out the guide for common tasks in the admin web site.
+* [Admin Core tasks](/tasks/): Check out the guide for common tasks on the admin website.
 * [Using the add-ins](/addins/): See this section for using the different add-ins.